ndwarshuis/org-sql/README.md

 The database server must already exist and the database defined by the `:database` key must also already exist.
 The user used by `org-sql` to connect must have permissions to create tables and insert/delete data from said tables.

+## Database Customization

+Org-SQL by default will only create tables (with pimary and foreign keys) and insert/delete data in these tables.
+If you want to do anything beyond this such as creating additional indexes, adding triggers, defining and calling procedures, etc one can do so through 'hooks'.
+These are variables that hold additional SQL statements that will be run along with the functions in Org-SQL.

+These variables are:
+- `org-sql-post-init-hooks`: run after `org-sql-init-db`
+- `org-sql-post-push-hooks`: run after `org-sql-push-to-db`
+- `org-sql-post-clear-hooks`: run after `org-sql-clear-db`
+- `org-sql-pre-reset-hooks`: run before `org-sql-reset-db`

+See the docstrings of these variables for how to define the custom SQL statements and how to control their execution.

 # Usage